donmccaughey/xz_pkg/README.md

 - `APP_SIGNING_ID`: The name of the
     [Apple _Developer ID Application_ certificate][5] used to sign the
-    `nginx` executable.
+    `xz` executable.
 The certificate must be installed on the build machine's Keychain.
 Defaults to "Developer ID Application: Donald McCaughey" if not specified.
 - `INSTALLER_SIGNING_ID`: The name of the